Where to start with wedding planning•

 Sit down and talk about your realistic expectations of what you are both happy spending on your big day.
 It may be a good idea to create yourself a spreadsheet of all the things you would like to have for your day and then roughly work out the costs.
 Work out what is most important to you and what you can live without if you had to cut back on some things.
 This will hopefully prevent any issues later on when spending your money.

-Deciding on your bridal party should be a fun part of the planning, think carefully about who you would like as your maid of honour, bridesmaids and best man.
+Deciding on your wedding party should be a fun part of the planning, think carefully about who you would like as your maid/man of honour, bridesmaids and best man/woman.
 It's not just about who will look good stood next to you for the photo's, its your nearest and dearest's time to shine with helping you create the day of your dreams, so you need a responsible team who will be a joy to be with, when you need them during planning.

 Choosing your wedding colours is the next step, after selecting your theme and style, look at your chosen venue and think about what colours will compliment

-An idea that is growing more and more popular with couples.
-Creating a place where you have all the information for yourself and your guests will be a game changer.
+An idea that is growing more and more popular with couples is to create a place where you have all the information for yourselves and your guests, which will be a game changer.
 Share wedding details, collect RSVP's, create your gift list and much much more.
 This will create the ease of wedding planning you crave.

-So that should help you get nicely underway with your planning.
-Good luck!
+Hopefully this will help you get nicely underway with your planning.